SaRedfiche/model-optimization-workshop/cloudformation/README.md

 1. **S3 Bucket** - For storing models, scripts, and optimization outputs
 2. **IAM Role** - With permissions for SageMaker and S3 access
-3. **SageMaker Notebook Instance** - Pre-configured with the workshop code
+3. **SageMaker Notebook Instance** - Pre-configured with workshop configuration
 4. **Lifecycle Configuration** - To set up the notebook environment automatically

 ## Deployment Instructions